re1nv3nt/CalcJS/readme.md

-# JS Calc
+# CalcJS

-A JavaScript Calculator
+A JavaScript calculator